tinctura13/tinctura13/README.md

 <h3 align="center">Machine learning engineer, student and cat lover 🐈🐈‍⬛</h3>

 - 🔭 I'm currently working on NLP projects
-- 🖼️ I'm willing to collaborate with an artists on something crazy using GANs
 - 🌱 In my spare time I'm studying at MADE
 - 👯 I enjoy playing board games with my wife and friends
 - 🐈‍🐈‍⬛ I care about two cats - Timur nad Potrokh